What is the EB-5 Visa Program?

-Investment: Are the regional center’s interests aligned with those of its investors?
-Look for a regional center that has invested into the EB-5 project itself.
+Investment: are the sponsors' interests aligned with those of its investors?
+Look for a sponsor that has invested into the EB-5 project itself.

 Institution: The EB-5 sponsor should demonstrate financial strength and have a consistent track record for completing projects.
 A strong credit rating can be a good indicator that the sponsor is secure and well managed.

 Integration: It is important to understand how the sponsor, developer, and EB-5 investors are properly aligned.